florianmaxim/react-jungle/README.md

-# Boilerplate-react ✨
+# React-Jungle - "Mango" 🥭

-🙈 ⚔ Making Your Way Through The React Jungle With Logical Boilerplates ⚛️
+🙈  Making Your Way Through The React Jungle With Simple Boilerplates ⚔

 # Requirements